It may be helpful to provide some brief explanations of terms used in this section.

+The data shown is from testing using high frequency to emulate greater cable length.
 Using high frequency testing, the performance characteristic of a much longer length of cable can be emulated.
-Thus, for each 50Hz increment in the graph above, the effective length of the cable increased by 1,000 metres.

 Voltage drop over distance is unhelpful, since it means that less power can be transferred from the generation side to the consumption side leading to poor performance of motors, dimming of lights and potential “brown-out”.
 With reduced voltage a given load will draw greater current which in turn increases losses due to heating.